isomerpages/moe-westviewpri/_our-curriculum/Science/Department Programmes.md

 </div>
 <p><strong>(3)&nbsp;E2K Science integration in regular Science curriculum lessons</strong>
 <br>At West View Primary School, we believe in nurturing every student to
 their full potential.
-This year, we piloted the integration of Excellence 2000 (E2K) Science program into our regular Science curriculum lessons for our Primary 4 high-ability learners.</p>
-<p>With the E2K Science Program, we stretch and challenge our high-ability
-learners through inquiry-based, hands-on experiences that ignite curiosity and foster a deeper understanding of scientific concepts.
+Excellence 2000 (E2K) Science program will be part of the DA VINCI programme offered by the school.
+With the E2K Science Program, we stretch and challenge our high-ability learners through inquiry-based, hands-on experiences that ignite curiosity and foster a deeper understanding of scientific concepts.
 Under the guidance of our E2K Science-trained teachers, students participate in learning experiences designed to nurture a love for science by allowing them to ask questions, design experiments, and develop their own hypotheses.
-Moving forward, the department have put in place structured plans to continue the integration of E2K Science pedagogies into our Primary 5 Science curriculum.
-By integrating the E2K Science pedagogies into our curriculum, we reaffirm our dedication to differentiated learning and the belief that every student can experience success when given the right opportunities.</p>
+Please click <a href="/uniquely-us/da-vinci/" rel="noopener nofollow" target="_blank">here</a> for more information on DA VINCI programme.</p>
 <table style="minWidth: 50px">
 <colgroup>
 <col>